aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 #### Shout-Outs!
 - To my parents, Kelly 춘실 Kim and 오명남.
 You taught me patience, true humility, persistence, grace, and selflessness.
 - To my sister Yuna, who taught me how to hope.
-- To the Moon cousins, who taught me how to be bold, chase my interests relentlessly, complain less, and to build others up.
+- To the Moon cousins, who taught me how to be bold, chase my interests relentlessly, complain less, and to build others up; taught me the meaning of "indomitable spirit."
 - To my beautiful girlfriend Rebecca, who has seen me through thick and thin and continues to support and inspire me everyday.
 - To my friends Billy, Jaden, Squan, Jonathan, Rachel, Helen, Jenna.
 My squad is :fire:.
 I love you all.
 - To the awesome, ambitious people at the Adelie Developer's Group.
 It's been a pleasure meeting all of you.